 - In the Application Options, choose the Compact on Close checkbox.

-- After then press the OK option.
+- After that press the OK option.

 - At last close your database and reopen it again to see the changes.